ATTENDANCE and REPORTING ABSENCE

 They all begin at 8.20am.

 Toast with jam or butter will be on offer every day as well as a drink of milk/water.
-Other foods ie cereal, crumpets, porridge & other foods will be offered at different times.
+A variety of other foods such as i.e. cereal, crumpets, porridge, yoghurts, cheese, scotch pancakes are also available at varying times.
+Hot chocolate is sometimes served on cold days.